FIVE Steps to Social Security Disability Determination

 5. STEP FIVE: Can you perform any other work, considering your age, education, and work experience?

-This step takes into account your age, education, skills and experience, and the level of exertion that you are capable of.
+This step takes into account your age, education, skills and experience, and the level of exertion that you are capable of performing.

-If your answer to STEP FIVE is “no,” then you probably qualify for Social Security Disability.
+If your answer to STEP FIVE is “no,” then you probably meet the definition of “disabled” for the purposes of Social Security Disability or SSI.

 Do you need help with your SSD/SSI appeal and hearing?